skyslide22/blendermania-addon/README.md

+# Blendermania
-# Blender Addon for Trackmania and ManiaPlanet
+### A Blender Addon for Trackmania2020 and ManiaPlanet

 This addon is for Blender 3.1+, it will simplify all necessary steps and help you with:
 - creating icons
 - creating materials for the games